Time correlations in KPZ models with diffusive initial conditions

 \end{proposition}

 \begin{proposition} There exist positive constants $t_0, r_0$ such that for each $r\geq r_0$, $t\geq t_0$, and each $N \geq r$, we have

 \end{proposition}

 The last two propositions look at the local fluctuation around the starting point instead of the endpoint.
 Recall $\wt{Z}$ is defined to include the weight at the end point but not the starting point and we basically show this does not affect the local fluctuation.
-The proof of the following proposition is in Section \ref{max_all_t1_proof}. \begin{proposition} There exist positive constants $t_0, N_0$ such that for each $N\geq N_0$, $t\geq t_0$, and each $a \in \mathbb{Z}_{\geq 0}$, we have
+The proof of Proposition \ref{max_all_t1} below can be found in Section \ref{max_all_t1_proof}.
+Moreover, we omit the proof Proposition \ref{min1}, as it is similar to how we obtained Proposition \ref{max_all_t1} from \ref{max_all_t}. \begin{proposition} There exist positive constants $t_0, N_0$ such that for each $N\geq N_0$, $t\geq t_0$, and each $a \in \mathbb{Z}_{\geq 0}$, we have

-\end{proposition} We omit the proof Proposition \ref{min1} below, as it is similar to the proof of Proposition \ref{max_all_t1} above. \begin{proposition} There exist positive constants $t_0, r_0$ such that for each $r\geq r_0$, $t\geq t_0$, and each $N\geq r$, we have

 \end{proposition}